 Ce framework Java Open Source pour le développement de systèmes de fichiers distribués et de gestion de données en volume a reçu cette semaine un nouvel allié de poids : la NSA (National Security Agency).
 L'agence de sécurité nationale américaine, dont une des missions clés est de collecter, d'analyser et de surveiller les communications militaires, gouvernementales, commerciales et personnelles des Etats-Unis, a soumis son projet de base de données NoSQL Accumulo à la très populaire fondation Apache.
 Le projet, aujourd'hui placé dans l'incubateur de la fondation Open Source, doit désormais trouver sa communauté.
 Démarré en 2008, Accumulo, riche de quelque 200 000 lignes de code (Java essentiellement), est le résultat de trois années de développement initiées par la NSA, explique l'agence sur le site de la fondation.
+Java development 2.0: Big data analysis with Hadoop MapReduce.
 When Google launched its image search feature in 2001, it had 250 million indexed images.

 Less than a decade later, the search giant has indexed over 10 billion images.
 Thirty-five hours of content are uploaded to YouTube every minute.
 Twitter is said to handle, on average, 55 million tweets per day.
 Earlier this year, its search feature was logging 600 million queries daily.
-Java development 2.0: Big data analysis with Hadoop MapReduce
+That is what we mean when we talk about big data.
+Data on such a massive scale was once limited to large corporations, universities, and governments — entities capable of buying hugely expensive supercomputers and the staff to keep them running.
+One of the enabling technologies of the big data revolution is MapReduce, a programming model and implementation developed by Google for processing massive-scale, distributed data sets.

-Why Europe’s Largest Ad Targeting Platform Uses Hadoop Richard Hutton, CTO of nugg.ad, authored the following post about how and why his company uses Apache Hadoop. nugg.ad operates Europe’s largest targeting platform.
+About Hadoop Apache's Hadoop framework is essentially a mechanism for analyzing huge datasets, which do not necessarily need to be housed in a datastore.
+Why Europe’s Largest Ad Targeting Platform Uses Hadoop.
+Richard Hutton, CTO of nugg.ad, authored the following post about how and why his company uses Apache Hadoop. nugg.ad operates Europe’s largest targeting platform.

 Hadoop is a framework written in Java for running applications on large clusters of commodity hardware and incorporates features similar to those of the Google File System (GFS) and of the MapReduce computing paradigm.
 Hadoop’s HDFS is a highly fault-tolerant distributed file system and, like Hadoop in general, designed to be deployed on low-cost hardware.
 It provides high throughput access to application data and is suitable for applications that have large data sets.

 Hadoop is a framework written in Java for running applications on large clusters of commodity hardware and incorporates features similar to those of the Google File System (GFS) and of the MapReduce computing paradigm.
 Hadoop’s HDFS is a highly fault-tolerant distributed file system and, like Hadoop in general, designed to be deployed on low-cost hardware.
-It provides high throughput access to In a previous tutorial, I described how to setup up a Hadoop single-node cluster on an Ubuntu box.
-Running Hadoop On Ubuntu Linux (Multi-Node Cluster) @ Michael G. Noll
+Hadoop Tutorial.
+Introduction HDFS, the Hadoop Distributed File System, is a distributed file system designed to hold very large amounts of data (terabytes or even petabytes), and provide high-throughput access to this information.